 GAINESVILLE DRUNK DRIVING ATTORNEYS

-November is in full swing and many will be getting ready to celebrate the holiday season with friends, family, and a few adult beverages.
-It is not uncommon to have a few drinks during a family meal or office party, but be careful, state and local law enforcement will be watching and ready to stop intoxicated drivers.
-DUIs can put a real damper on the holiday spirit and cost thousands of dollars in legal fees that will really hurt your holiday budget.
+November is in full swing, and many will be getting ready to celebrate the holiday season with friends, family, and a few adult beverages.
+It is not uncommon to have a few drinks during a family meal or office party, but be conservative, state and local law enforcement will be watching and ready to stop intoxicated drivers.
+DUIs can put a real damper on the holiday spirit and cost thousands of dollars in legal fees that will hurt your holiday budget.
 Here are a few tips to help you survive without the headaches.

 - Stay overnight.
-The best way to truly enjoy a good holiday party is to not go home.
+The best way to truly enjoy a good holiday party is not to go home.
 Yes, this may be an inconvenience to your family or friends, but most loved ones would rather you spend a night on their sofa than a night in jail.
 If you suspect you might be drinking at a party, bring a change of clothes or an overnight bag just in case.

-The attorneys and staff of Massey & Duffy, PLLC want to wish you a very Happy and Safe Holiday Season!
+The attorneys and staff of Massey & Duffy, PLLC, want to wish you a very Happy and Safe Holiday Season!